-A stock breakout is a technical analysis term defining a price movement that passes a resistance or support level.
-The movement continues until the next resistance or support level.
-A breakout will be accompanied by increased volume, which indicates buying/selling demand is in excess of the supply, and the price follows.
+What is a stock breakout?
+It is a technical analysis term defining a price movement that passes a resistance level.
+Usually, this is a bullish reference, as a breakout is considered where price is moving up through the resistance zone, and a breakdown is a reference to price doing the opposite (moving down).
+This can happen on any time frame and is always best when confirmed with volume.
+The movement continues until the next resistance level.
+A breakout will typically be accompanied by increased volume, which indicates buying/selling demand is in excess of the supply, and the price follows.
 Breakouts are the beginning of trends in a security’s price.
 We will explain why breakouts happen, their types and identifying them, and how best to trade them.

 For our discussion, we will deal only with bullish breakouts.
 However, there are equal and opposite shorting opportunities with downward breakouts after consolidation.
 Uptrends will begin with a stock breakout, passing a support level with strong volume leading to higher highs and higher lows on the backs of FOMO buyers and short-sellers covering their bad decisions.
 The key is the heavy volume as a buying spike spurs new highs.
 The result is a prior resistance level now becoming a new support level.

 A smart money trader may short a stock at a resistance level and buy at the support level, staying in a range.
 The more the range repeats, the more she repeats her moves, but other traders will follow her play.
 It becomes apparent with some short-sellers continuing their sales slightly above the resistance level as the price just passes it, assuming another pullback that doesn’t come.